MickaelSERENO/TangibleBrushAR_GRSI/README.md

 > Ctrl+D # to exit
 ```

 Note that Rstudio can detect and install automatically all the required packages by opening, via Rstudio, the scripts ```FirstStudy/main.R``` and ```SecondStudy/main.R```.
-Rstudio is not necessary to execute the data analysis, only Rscript (installed by default with your R environment, at least on the archlinux linux distribution) is.
+Rstudio is not necessary to execute the data analysis, only Rscript is (installed by default with your R environment, at least on the Arch Linux distribution).

 ## Build